Hurricane Sandy Coordination Message #1

 Hello to all..

-SKYWARN Activation with Ops at NWS Taunton are likely on Saturday.
-Another coordination message will be issued by Noon Saturday.
-Below is the NWS Taunton Hazardous Weather Outlook and SPC Day-2 Convective Outlook:
+SKYWARN Activation with Ops at NWS Taunton will commence at 6 PM ET Tuesday Evening lasting through early Wednesday Morning for this storm system.
+Another coordination message will be posted by 830 AM Tuesday Morning.
+Below is the NWS Taunton High Wind Watch Statement, Hazardous Weather Outlook and SPC Day-2 Convective Outlook:

 NWS Taunton Hazardous Weather Outlook: